askchetna/Chetna-console/README.md

-# ChetnaGPT - Dharmic AGI Console Assistant
+# ChetnaGPT - Ethical AGI Console Assistant

-A web-based and CLI assistant with three specialized agent modes, built on dharmic principles.
+A web-based and CLI assistant with three specialized agent modes, built on Ethical principles.

 ## Features